InvestingStocks

 You’d find the same thing if you looked at the Vanguard S&P 500 index fund vs ETF equivalents or any other combination where both funds track an index.

-What’s an index fund?
+What is an index fund?

 An index fund is a basket of stocks or bonds that tracks an index.

 Stock indexes are essentially collections of stocks meant to represent the stock market or a portion of it.
+(Stocks are often referred to as shares in the UK).

-Perhaps, the most famous one of all is the S&P500 (Standard and Poor’s 500).
+Perhaps, the most famous index of all is the S&P500 (Standard and Poor’s 500).
 This is an index that tracks 500 publicly traded US companies.
 It is considered by many to be the best indicator of US stock market performance.
 Similarly, the FTSE100 is the UK equivalent.

 What is an ETF?